halex5000/ld-articles/LaunchDarkly TypeScript/Using LaunchDarkly with TypeScript.md

 }
 ```

-A standard solution would be to wrap the `MyApp` component in a `withLDProvider` function.
+A standard solution for React applications using LaunchDarkly's React SDK would be to wrap the `MyApp` component in a `withLDProvider` function.

 ```javascript
 import { AppProps } from 'next/app'